duber1011/js-algorithms/README.md

 # js-algorithms

-Some importar javascrip algorithms are resolved in this repository
+Some importar javascrip algorithms are resolved in this repository.